 Associate Professor, History & Gender Studies

-Associate Professor Matt Basso was recognized as a 2020 University of Utah Distinguished Teaching Award recipient, which honors contributions to the U’s teaching mission and acknowledges outstanding teaching performance and innovative teaching methods.
+Associate Professor Matthew Basso was recognized as a 2020 University of Utah Distinguished Teaching Award recipient, which honors contributions to the U’s teaching mission and acknowledges outstanding teaching performance and innovative teaching methods.
 One student shared, “I have learned from his [Matt Basso’s] teaching expertise, admired his innovative contributions to curriculum, and marveled at his capacity to teach the radically different student groups that come to classes in those two academic units (history and Gender Studies).
 Dr. Basso’s contributions extend from innovative programmatic and curriculum design to the individual student, attesting to the breadth and integral nature of his vision of learning.”
 As one of the highest teaching honors presented at the University of Utah, we are proud to boast such a talented instructor.

 Associate Professor, Ethnic Studies

 Associate Professor Darius Bost was awarded the prestigious William Sanders Scarborough Prize by the Modern Language Association of America (MLA) for his book Evidence of Being: The Black Gay Cultural Renaissance and the Politics of Violence, published by the University of Chicago Press.
 In their press release, the selection committee noted Bost’s “innovative, mixed-genre analyses that recover the role of the black body, sexuality, and black gay social life in the 1980s and 1990s when few critics were taking note.”
 The award recognizes outstanding scholarly study of black American literature or culture, and we couldn’t agree more.

 Class of 2020, Anthropology BS & American Indian Studies Minor